10 Types of Checking Accounts: Find Your Perfect Fit

 4. Rewards Checking Account

-Rewards checking accounts offer cashback or rewards for everyday transactions, such as using your debit card for purchases or setting up direct deposits.
+Rewards checking accounts offer cashback or rewards for everyday transactions, such as debit card purchases or setting up direct deposits.
 These accounts can help you earn extra money for your spending habits while still providing standard checking account features.

 Pros: